JennKnapp/BFG_Y2H/README.md

   --ad AD          Summary file for AD
   --db DB          Summary file for DB
   --pfasta PFASTA  Path to fasta file
-  --pfastq PFASTQ  Path to all fastq files you want to analyze --output OUTPUT  Output path for sam files
+  --fastq FASTQ  Path to all fastq files you want to analyze --output OUTPUT  Output path for sam files
   --r1 R1          .sam file for read one
   --r2 R2          .sam file for read two